Klaus Barbie: Extradition, trial and death

 In 1984, Barbie was indicted for crimes committed as Gestapo chief in Lyon between 1942 and 1944, chief among which was the Rue Sainte-Catherine Roundup.
 The jury trial started on 11 May 1987 in Lyon before the Rhône Cour d'Assises.
-Unusually, the court allowed the trial to be filmed because of its historical value.
-A special courtroom was constructed with seating for an audience of about 700.
 The head prosecutor was Pierre Truche.
-Barbie's role in Hitler's Final Solution was the issue.
+One witness at the trial was Michel Thomas, a Polish polyglot Jew, who had narrowly escaped arrest by Barbie in Lyon during World War II.

 Barbie's defence was funded by Swiss pro-Nazi financier François Genoud and led by attorney Jacques Vergès.
-Barbie was tried on 41 separate counts of crimes against humanity, based on the depositions of 730 Jews and French Resistance survivors who described how he tortured and murdered prisoners.
+Barbie was tried on 41 separate counts of crimes against humanity.
 The father of French Minister for Justice Robert Badinter had died in Sobibor after being deported from Lyon during Barbie's tenure.

 Barbie gave his name as Klaus Altmann, the name that he used while in Bolivia.
 He claimed that his extradition was technically illegal and asked to be excused from the trial and returned to his cell at Prison Saint-Paul.
 This was granted.
 He was brought back to court on 26 May 1987 to face some of his accusers, about whose testimony he had "nothing to say".

 Barbie's defence lawyer, Jacques Vergès, had a reputation for attacking the French political system, particularly in the historic French colonial empire.
 His strategy was to use the trial to talk about war crimes committed by France since 1945.
 He got the prosecution to drop some of the charges against Barbie due to French legislation that had protected French citizens accused of the same crimes under the Vichy regime and in French Algeria.
-Vergès tried to argue that Barbie's actions were no worse than the supposedly ordinary actions of colonialists worldwide, and that his trial was tantamount to selective prosecution.
-During his trial, Barbie said, "When I stand before the throne of God, I shall be judged innocent."
+Vergès argued that Barbie's actions were no worse than the supposedly ordinary actions of colonialists worldwide, and that his trial was tantamount to selective prosecution.
+Barbie's final statement, spoken in French, was: "I never committed the roundup in Izieu.
+I fought the Résistance, which I respect, with toughness but that was war, and the war is over."

-The court rejected the defence's argument.
-On 4 July 1987, Barbie was convicted and sentenced to life imprisonment.
-He died in prison in Lyon four years later of leukemia and spine and prostate cancer at the age of 77.
+The court rejected the defence's argument, and on 4 July 1987, Barbie was convicted and sentenced to life imprisonment.
+He died in prison in Lyon (of leukemia and prostate cancer) four years later, at the age of 77.
+His ashes were claimed by his daughter, who repatriated them to Austria.